 Of course, as a virgin OS it would undoubtedly arrive with a whole bunch of new issues that would need to be ironed out, but that’s true of any new platform.

-So when will Fuchsia be turning up on my phone?
+So when will Fuchsia be on my phone?

 It doesn’t take a particularly brave tech publication to state that Fuchsia won’t be arriving any time soon.
 With a couple of years development time under its belt, it still remains in the early stages.
 But, with a company the size of Google putting its resources behind the emergent OS, it might not take the five years that produced the first version of Android.